 The trail finally reaches Saddle Peak Road, where one one gets a view down the other side of the ridge at the ocean below.
 Cross the pavement and trot up the opposing ridge to gain a slightly better perspective down on the big blue.

 Those who parked back on Old Topanga Canyon Road must now hike back down the Hondo Canyon Trail for a 7.6-mile hike (or a 10.6-mile hike with one of the extensions).
-There are several other great long hikes in the Santa Monica Mountains to try before setting out for Hondo Canyon, like Stunt High Trail to Saddle Peak, Parker Mesa Overlook, and Sandstone Peak.
+The Santa Monica Mountains has several other great long hikes in addition to Hondo Canyon Trail, like Stunt High Trail to Saddle Peak, Parker Mesa Overlook, and Sandstone Peak.
 Dogs and bikes are not permitted, but no fee or permit is required, so get out and enjoy!

 To get to the trailhead: From PCH, take Topanga Canyon Road inland for 4.3 miles.
 At the first major intersection, turn left onto Old Topanga Canyon Road.
 After 0.4 miles, park along either side of the road and locate the marked trailhead on the southwest side of the road.